mozilla/open-leadership-framework/_articles/whitepaper.md

 ## Next steps

-This white paper is a starting place meant to help us better define and practice open leadership across Mozilla, the movement for Internet health, and society as a whole.
+This framework is a starting place meant to help us better define and practice open leadership across Mozilla, the movement for Internet health, and society as a whole.
 It should prompt discussion and inspire adaptations, challenges, questions, and improvements.

-As we test the Open Leadership Map and curriculum, experiences, and assessments informed by it, we’ll look to the Mozilla community to let us know what works, what doesn’t work, and what we should change.
+As we iterate the Open Leadership Framework and curriculum, experiences, and assessments informed by it, we’ll look to the Mozilla community to let us know what works, what doesn’t work, and what we should change.

-Please let us know what you think of this white paper and how you’re using it by contacting Mozilla’s open leadership team.
+Please let us know what you think of this framework and how you’re using it by contacting Mozilla’s open leadership team.
+You can email project lead [Chad Sansing](mnailto:chad@mozillafoundation.org) directly or leave questions, comments, and suggestion on the Google Drive or GitHub versions of this document.

 Finally, if you’d like to get a sense of how open leadership looks across the Mozilla network or to participate in Mozilla's open leadership programming, please consider the following.